top of page

 A Charitable Remainder Trust is a type of irrevocable split-interest trust designed to provide donors with annual income from donated assets for life or a specified term, while ultimately benefiting a charity.
 The term "Split-interest" refers to the fact that a part of the interest goes to charity and a part does not.

-• Tax Advantages: CRTs offer tax benefits in the form of a charitable deduction, alongside the satisfaction of contributing to a cause close to your heart.
+• Tax Advantages: CRTs offer tax benefits in the form of a partial income tax deduction based on the present value of the charitable remainder, alongside the satisfaction of contributing to a cause close to your heart.

 • Income Stream: You can use the CRT as a stream of income if you (the grantor) or a beneficiary choose to contribute assets.